-Main walls

-Repair category 2

-Notes The stonework is weathered and attention is required to pointing.
+Main walls Repair category 2 Notes Cracked masonry noted to the main walls in particular to the rear outshoot.
+The stonework is weathered and attention is required to pointing.
 Repairs in this regard should be envisaged as part of an ongoing maintenance programme.